andrew-johnson-4/lambda-mountain/README.md

 # λ☶.
 Lambda Mountain
 An incredibly hard to read programming language.

-# L1 Bootstrap

-A definition of a minimal language kernel will be developed in [L1](https://github.com/andrew-johnson-4/LSTS).
-L1 itself is not stable yet, so development of this project is delayed pending.

 # Scope

 This programming language implements the `eval-soft` and `eval-hard` functions of [L1's type system](https://github.com/andrew-johnson-4/L1Pearls/blob/main/normalize_kindof.md).